Q. Should I Take an Ambulance to the Hospital From the Accident Scene?

 Q. What Should I Do if I Didn’t Go to the Hospital?

-If you didn’t go to the hospital from the accident scene and, after getting home, you find you are injured or in pain, go to the ER or local urgent care or see a doctor immediately.
+If you didn’t take an ambulance to the hospital or go to the hospital by car and, after getting home, you find you are injured or in pain, go to the ER or local urgent care, or see a doctor immediately.

 By getting medical care immediately, you are documenting the injury and your pain which may be important for your medical treatment and your personal injury case.